ralyodio/tabbed-navigation/README.md

 jQuery.tabbed() navigation
 ===========

-jQuery.tabbed() navigation is light-weight jQuery plugin for handling tabbed navigation with minimal markup.
+jQuery.tabbed() navigation is a light-weight jQuery plugin for handling tabbed navigation with minimal markup.

 Demo
 ----